azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% endbubble %}

   {% bubble HiMERU %}
-    Um, no. HiMERU's chest doesn't flutter, and HiMERU's name is "HiMERU", so please continue to use that.
+    Um, no. HiMERU's heart doesn't flutter, and HiMERU's name is "HiMERU", so please continue to use that.

     HiMERU is nothing but "HiMERU", so there will be trouble if other names are used.
   {% endbubble %}